 Be aware that these are carrots and not bacon, of course.
 So, you may want to call the carrot chips instead.

-Watch out for the oven closely after you turn the carrots; you might burn the carrot strips!
+When you make carrot bacon is important to watch out for the oven closely after you turn the carrots; you might burn the strips!
 Look!

-Eat your veggie bacon as you would typically do with bacon—either side by side with your tofu scramble or inside of any sandwich or veggie burger.
+Eat your plant-based bacon as you would typically do with bacon—either side by side with your tofu scramble (see tofu scramble recipe), Vegan BLT, or inside of any sandwich or veggie burger.
 It makes a great side dish in general.

 - Make a marinade with all the ingredients except for the carrots.